BryanSchuetz/dai/_projects/honduras-justice-human-rights-and-security-strengthening-activity-jhrss.md

 - Governance
 - Institutional and Policy Reform
 - Law and Justice
-- Peace-building and State-building
+- Peace-Building and Political Transition
-- Security and Justice Development
+- Security and Justice
-- Stability
+- Fragile States
 - Voice and Accountability
 regions:
 - Latin America and the Caribbean